 The standard for determining whether an officer has a right to stop you is known as reasonable suspicion.
 The police do not need to have witnessed you committing an offense to have reasonable suspicion.

 If the officer has a reasonable suspicion that you may have played a part in a crime, they may conduct a pat-down of your outer clothing during a stop, which is known as a Terry stop.
-The purpose of the stop is to ensure that you don’t pose a danger to the officer and to assess your involvement in any potential crime.
+Its purpose is to ensure that you don’t pose a danger to the officer and assess your involvement in any potential crime.
 This is the extent of any search an officer may conduct with reasonable suspicion.

 Excluding Improperly Obtained Evidence